Cobham to buy U.S. communications equipment firm for $1.5 billion

 Cobham Chief Executive Bob Murphy said the deal would give Cobham a leading position in technology markets where there were high barriers to entry.
 "It will also increase exposure to attractive commercial markets including wireless, space, medical and microelectronics," he said.

-Some 70 percent of Aeroflex's revenue comes from commercial markets and 30 percent from defence and security, whereas Cobham's equivalent split is 35 percent to 65 percent.
+Some 70 percent of Aeroflex's revenue comes from commercial markets and 30 percent from defense and security, whereas Cobham's equivalent split is 35 percent to 65 percent.

 "The acquisition really helps us change the shape of our portfolio so we continue to get more exposure to growing commercial end-markets, that's what going to help us deliver sustainable growth," Murphy told reporters.